 - Unwanted Harem: All nine of the Nazgûl love Sauronia, but Sauronia wants only the Witch-King.

 - Villain Sue: Invoked by Morgoth.
 Sauronia wants to Take Over the World.

 Xacanythia is the world's last dragon.
 While Dreaming of Things to Come, she learns that a hobbit named Bilbo will come to Mirkwood.
 The dream inspires her to leave her treasure hoard and fly to the assistance of the characters of The Hobbit.

-Our Dragons Are Different: Xacanythia is different, but Smaug is still his same, canonical and evil self.
+- Our Dragons Are Different: Xacanythia is different, but Smaug is still his same canonical evil self.
 Xacanythia has "breath of purest light", but Smaug uses his fire breath to roast and eat Xacanythia.